Mathematics (MATH)

 Department: College of Arts and Sciences

-Boundary value problems with simple geometries in 1,2, or 3 space dimensions for the heat equation, wave equation, and potential (Laplace) equation, separation of variables, Fourier Series, Sturm-Liouville eigenvalue problems and Helmholts equation, Rayleigh Quotient, introduction to finite difference methods.
+This course aims to provide a graduate level foundation on the fundamental concepts of partial differential equations, and their connection with physical processes.
+The course focuses on the discussion of boundary value problems with simple geometries in 1, 2, or 3 space dimensions for the heat equation, wave equation, and Laplace’s equation, separation of variables, Fourier Series, Sturm-Liouville eigenvalue problems, Helmholtz equation, Rayleigh Quotient, finite difference and spectral numerical methods.

 Restriction(s):